telerik/xaml-docs/controls/radheatmap/row-column-headers.md

 ## Column Headers

 The customization of the column headers is possible through the __ColumnHeaderSettings__ property of the RadHeatMap.
 This property is of type __HeatMapColumnHeaderSettings__ object.
-Except for exposing the common properties for styling the labels, the __HeatMapColumnHeaderSettings__ expose two additional properties to change the position of the column headers and to rotate the labels.
+Except exposing the common properties (LabelStyle, HoveredLabelStyle, LabelFormat, etc.) for styling the labels, the __HeatMapColumnHeaderSettings__ provide two additional properties to change the position of the column headers and to rotate the labels.

  * __LabelsPanelPosition__: A property of type __HeatMapColumnLabelsPanelPosition__ that gets or sets the column headers position.
 This is an enumeration and it allows the following values:
 	* __Top__: The column headers will be position at the top of the RadHeatMap.
 (Default value)